galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >    {: .comment}
 >
 > 2. Check your outputs.
 You must have two files:
->       - Information file conataining the coordinates of occurrence data, the coordinates retains from environmental data and the distances between the two.
+>       - Information file containing the coordinates of occurrence data, the coordinates retains from environmental data and the distances between the two.
 >       - Occurrence and Environment merge file containing occurrence data and environmental data cooresponding.
 >
 {: .hands_on}